-It’s a story of Vikings and slavery, of women silenced in history and how science is giving truth to their lives, and their legacy.
+It’s a compelling story of Vikings and slavery, of women silenced in history and how science is giving truth to their lives, and their legacy.

 Listen to Mother's Blood, Sister Songs, Part One

 Buckley, who grew up on an isolated dairy farm on the Old Head of Kinsale, has long been fascinated by Iceland and Icelandic music, particularly Björk and Sigur Rós.